dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/properties/framework-property-metadata.md

 When you register a dependency property, you have the option to create and assign metadata to it.
 The metadata object that you assign can be <xref:System.Windows.PropertyMetadata> or one of its derived classes, like <xref:System.Windows.FrameworkPropertyMetadata>.
 Choose `FrameworkPropertyMetadata` for dependency properties that rely on WPF presentation APIs and executables for rendering and data binding.
 A more advanced option is to derive from `FrameworkPropertyMetadata` to create a custom metadata reporting class with more flags.
 Or, you might use <xref:System.Windows.UIPropertyMetadata> for non-framework properties that affect UI rendering.

-Although metadata options are typically set during registration of a new dependency property, but you can respecify them in <xref:System.Windows.DependencyProperty.OverrideMetadata%2A> or <xref:System.Windows.DependencyProperty.AddOwner%2A> calls.
+Although metadata options are typically set during registration of a new dependency property, you can respecify them in <xref:System.Windows.DependencyProperty.OverrideMetadata%2A> or <xref:System.Windows.DependencyProperty.AddOwner%2A> calls.
 When overriding metadata, always override with the same metadata type that was used during property registration.

 The property characteristics that are exposed by `FrameworkPropertyMetadata` are sometimes referred to as *flags*.
 If you're creating a `FrameworkPropertyMetadata` instance, there are two ways to populate flag values: